NeoZorK/neozork-hld-prediction/docs/development/TESTING_OPTIMIZATION_REPORT.md

 2. ✅ **Fixed all unit test failures** with robust error handling
 3. ✅ **Optimized test structure** with comprehensive fixtures and organization
 4. ✅ **Updated documentation** with detailed testing guides and examples
+5. ✅ **Organized test results storage** in logs/test_results/ with management tools

 The project now has a robust, scalable testing infrastructure that supports:
 - 100% test success rate
 - Parallel execution for faster test runs
 - Comprehensive performance monitoring
 - Clear documentation and usage examples
+- **Organized test results storage and management**
 - CI/CD integration readiness
+- **Historical test results tracking and analytics**

-This foundation will support continued development and ensure code quality as the project grows.
+This foundation will support continued development and ensure code quality as the project grows, with the added benefit of comprehensive test results management and historical analysis capabilities.